The localization of orthogonal calculus with respect to homology: Bousfield classes

 This provides new insight into the the height $n$ Telescope Conjecture.
 For example, to find a counterexample it now suffices to find an orthogonal functor such that one corresponding term in the $K(n)$-local and $T(n)$-local Weiss towers disagree.
 This can also be seen through the spectral sequences associated to the local Weiss towers.
 The $K(n)$-local and $T(n)$-local Weiss towers of an orthogonal functor $F$ produce two spectral sequences,

 and,

-These are closely related to the telescope conjecture as follows.
+These are closely related to the Telescope Conjecture as follows.

 \begin{lem} Let $F$ be an orthogonal functor.
-If the height $n$ Telescope Conjecture holds, then for all $r \geq 1$, the $E_r$-page of the $T(n)$-local Weiss spectral sequence is isomorphic to the $E_r$-page of the $K(n)$-local Weiss spectral sequence.
-In particular, the homotopy limit of the $T(n)$-local Weiss tower is levelwise weakly equivalent to the homotopy limit of the $K(n)$-local Weiss tower. \end{lem} \begin{proof} It suffices to prove the claim for $r=1$.
+If the height $n$ Telescope Conjecture holds, then for all $r \geq 1$, the $E_r$-page of the $T(n)$-local Weiss spectral sequence is isomorphic to the $E_r$-page of the $K(n)$-local Weiss spectral sequence. \end{lem} \begin{proof} It suffices to prove the claim for $r=1$.
 The validity of the height $n$ Telescope Conjecture implies that there is a natural transformation $L_{K(n)} \to L_{T(n)}$.
-This natural transformation induces a map $D_d^{K(n)}F \to D_d^{T(n)}F$, which by Theorem \ref{thm: telescope implies agree towers} is an levelwise weak equivalence.
+This natural transformation induces a map $D_d^{K(n)}F \to D_d^{T(n)}F$, which by Corollary \ref{cor: telescope implies agree towers} is an objectwise weak equivalence.
 It hence suffices to show that the natural map $D_d^{K(n)}F \to D_d^{T(n)}F$ induces a map on the $E_1$-pages of the spectral sequences, that is, we have to show that the induced diagram

 commutes for all $s$ and $t$.
 This follows from the commutativity of the induced diagram of long exact sequences induced by the diagram of homotopy fibre sequences,

 and the construction of the $d_1$-differential in the homotopy spectral sequence associated to a tower of fibrations. \end{proof}